It’s holiday season, 2021. Last year most of us were locked down pretty firmly. This year, it’s not quite the same.

 Business name.
 Mission statement.
 Goals.
 Maybe even some statistics.
 Then the job description: administration.
 Writer.
 Marketing.
 Communication.
 Sales advisor.
 Chief cook and bottlewasher, as my dad used to say.
 Too much work.
 Not enough time.
 Long hours.
 No help…

-By this time your conversation buddy’s gaze is shifting towards the door.
+By this time your conversation buddy’s concentration is showing clear signs of wavering. .
 She may even be on the edge of sleep.

 You can tell by the eyes.
 They’ve glazed over.